liamsmith3194/personal-best-pt/README.md

 ### Code

--   The sub-headings use padding and margin top this ensures when using the naigation bar links the sub-headings are displayed futher down the page.
+-   The sub-headings use padding and margin (top), this ensures when using the navigation bar links, the sub-headings are displayed further down the page.
 This came from this post on [StackOverflow](https://stackoverflow.com/questions/17534661/make-anchor-link-go-some-pixels-above-where-its-linked-to).

 -   Below is a screenshot showing the result **before** the StackOverflow Code: